David Ribbans: 2014–2016: Youth rugby / Western Province

-2017–present: Northampton Saints
+2017–2023: Northampton Saints

 After the 2016 season, Ribbans moved to England to join Premiership side Northampton Saints, with the team announcing his signing on 5 January 2017.

-Starting his first game in a Saints shirt in a friendly against Bedford, Ribbans quickly established himself as a first-team contender with a hat trick against the RFU Championship side.
+Starting his first game in a Saints shirt in a friendly against Bedford Blues, Ribbans quickly established himself as a first-team contender with a hat trick against the RFU Championship side.

-The lock has since progressed into the first team, earning over 100 appearances for Saints so far and proving to be a favourite with the Saints supporters for his high work-rate and big hits.
+Ribbans progressed into the first team, earning over 100 appearances for Saints and proving to be a favourite with the supporters for his high work-rate and big hits.
+His last appearance for Northampton came in a league semi-final which saw them eliminated by champions Saracens.

+2023–present: Toulon

+Ribbans joined Toulon for the 2023–24 Top 14 season.

 International career

 In October 2020 Ribbans was called up to a senior England training squad by head coach Eddie Jones.
+On 12 November 2022 he made his Test debut starting in a victory against Japan.
+He then played in their next game which saw England draw with New Zealand.